dgrifka/baseball_game_simulator/README.md

 If the away team went up to bat in the 9th inning, while the home team did not, then the away team could be favored more than the home team in the simulation.

 Fielding errors are not accounted for, so a team can outperform or underperform in the simulation depending on errors.

-## Then, we create a new df that includes venue_name, balls, strikes, outs, bases occupied, launch angle, exit velo
-## Here, we could merge run expectancy, launch angle and exit velo at the specific venue
-## A walk automatically moves everyone up 1 base
-## A strikeout adds 1 out
-## In main, we use the model to predict the outcome of the of the launch angle and exit velo at the specific venue
-## Then, we roll the dice to see what the outcome is
-## Then, we adjust the bases, scores, outs
-## Repeat 10,000 times and compare winners